zhinoo-zobairi/GO/RULES.md

 fmt.Println(r.area())
 // prints 50
 ```
+- When you define a method with a receiver, that method automatically has access to all the fields of that specific instance
 - Field names in structs follow the Go convention: fields whose name starts with a **lower** case letter are **only visible to code** in the same package, whereas those whose name starts with an **upper** case letter are **visible in other packages**.
 ## Memory Layout
 - In Go, structs sit in memory in a contiguous block, with fields placed one after another as defined in the struct.
 The order of fields in a struct can have a big impact on memory usage.
 If you order the fields poorly (from smallest to largest), Go adds some **padding** to make up for the size difference.
 It's done for execution speed, but it can lead to increased memory usage.
 If you have a specific reason to be concerned about memory usage, aligning the fields by size **(largest to smallest)** can help.